content-left-bg.png

 Supervisor qualifications

-• An adult supervisor, working under the direct supervision of a registered teacher, with competence (knowledge and skills) in Media arts.
+• an adult supervisor, working under the direct supervision of a registered teacher, with competence (knowledge and skills) in media arts.

 Facilities and equipment